New Google Patent on Reputation Mangement

-Do reviews of businesses and products at Google influence how well those might show up in Place searches or product searches?
-It’s possible that they may, and a bigger question might be how much weight might Google give to each review that it sees.
-An answer, in part, to that may depend upon a reputation score associated with the people leaving reviews.
+Do reviews of businesses and products at Google influence how well those might show up in place searches or product searches?
+They may play a role, and a bigger question might be how much weight might Google give to each review that it sees.
+An answer, in part, to that may depend upon rater and reviewer reputations scores associated with the people leaving reviews.

-A patent from Google granted today, Systems and methods for reputation management (US Patent 7,827,052), takes a closer look at the people who provide reviews and ratings for businesses and products, and describes a way of creating a reputation score for those reviewers modeled after Google’s PageRank algorithm.
+A patent from Google granted today, Systems and methods for reputation management (US Patent 7,827,052), takes a closer look at the people who provide reviews and ratings for businesses and products, and describes a way of creating reputation management scores for them modeled after Google’s PageRank algorithm.

 Some other earlier posts on reviews and ratings from SEO by the Sea include

 - Google’s New Review Search Option and Sentiment Analysis